arutneva1/IB_Simple/README.md

 timestamp_run,account_id,planned_orders,submitted,filled,rejected,buy_usd,sell_usd,pre_leverage,post_leverage,status,error
 ```

+### Operational notes & safeguards

+* **Client isolation** – Each account operates under its own IBKR client ID and
+  orders are tagged with the relevant account code so activity for one account
+  cannot leak into another.
+* **Pacing and backoff** – Requests are throttled to respect IBKR pacing limits.
+  The rebalancer backs off and retries when the API signals rate‑limit
+  violations.
+* **Failure exit semantics** – Fatal errors stop the run and exit with a
+  non‑zero status after logging the issue so operators can review the partial
+  state.

 ### Order execution module
 `src/broker/execution.py` submits the confirmed trades and supports IBKR's
 Adaptive or Midprice algos via `execution.algo_preference`.
 Submitted orders